CuriousNicholi/CuriousVR01/content/blog/_index.md

 ---
 title: Blog
-metaDescription: Welcome to CuriousVR Show.
-I'm CuriousVR and this is my show.
+metaDescription: Welcome to the Curious VR Blog.
+I'm CuriousVR and this is my Blog.
 ---

 # Blog